-Introducing yourself to the culture of another region by living, studying and working abroad builds independence, initiative and adaptability - important traits that employers are constantly on the lookout for.
+Introducing yourself to the culture of another region by living, studying, and working abroad builds independence, initiative, and adaptability - important traits that employers are constantly on the lookout for.
 Find out how you can get started.

 It demonstrates something about your grit and your ability to face different situations and to thrive.

-UBC President and vice-chancellor, Profesor Santa Ono
+UBC President and vice-chancellor, Professor Santa Ono

 We're living in a globalized world - be an active part of it.